Daniel959595/GalaxyGram/README.md

    git clone <repository_url>
 2. Install project dependencies. npm install
-3. Obtain a NASA API key and update the configuration to include the key for fetching images. see <a href="https://api.nasa.gov/">NASA API</a>
+3. Obtain a NASA API key and update the variable 'NASAAPIKEY' at home-page.js file. see <a href="https://api.nasa.gov/">NASA API</a>
 4. Configure session settings and any other environment variables required (optinal).